webclinic017/stock-market-challenge/README.md

 ## Postman collection

-In the link below you can test the endpoint for both local and Heroku deploy
+In the link below you can test the endpoint for both local and Heroku deployments

 `https://www.getpostman.com/collections/7a49b5ffd6f4e52e9125`